rejetto/hfs/dev-plugins.md

 - `openDb(filename, options): Promise<{ get, put, del, close, unlink, sublevel }>` LevelDB-like class for storage.
   The specified file name will be stored in the "storage" folder of the plugin, by default.
+  DB is automatically closed when the plugin is unloaded.
 Refer to [dedicated documentation](https://www.npmjs.com/package/@rejetto/kvstorage) for details.

 - `notifyClient(channel: string, eventName: string, data?: any)` send a message to those frontends that are on the same channel.